openlab-aux/vuizvui/README.md

-This is a [set of NixOS modules/configs][manual] which I use for my personal machines, with a focus on patching most "dotfiles" directly into the packages and thus using dotfiles only for experimenting/testing.
+This is a [set of NixOS modules/configs][manual] which I use for my personal machines, with a focus on patching most "dotfiles" directly into the packages and thus using the real dotfiles only for experimenting/testing.

 The name "vuizvui" is of Bavarian origins and means something like "too much" while on the other side "nix" means nothing.
 Which fits quite well because this